shantel-martinez/shantel-martinez.github.io/outreach.md

 ## Industry
 ### Falling Numbers Workshop 2019
-A workshop with great intellectual & intense discussion on how to solve the low FN problem.
-People attending such as 30+yr farmers, the person selling the wheat to Japan, and the breeders creating the wheat... all in one room
+This workshop was held just before the Western Wheat Quality Meeting and held some intense and highly stimulating discussion on how to solve the low FNs problem.
+People attending the workshop ranged from 30+yr farmers, people who sell the wheat to Japan, along with the breeders creating the wheat... all in one room.
-Find resources and the presentation slides [here](https://github.com/shantel-martinez/FNWorkshop2019/blob/master/README.md)
+Find PHS resources and my presentation slides [here](https://github.com/shantel-martinez/FNWorkshop2019/blob/master/README.md)

 Listen to the summary of the workshop in a three part series (Episodes 113-115) from the WA Grain Commissions: [Wheat All About it](http://wagrains.org/series/wheat-all-about-it/) podcast.
 A brief highlight of my talk can be found at the end of [episode 114](http://wagrains.org/podcast/episode-114-when-scientist-speak-falling-numbers-farmers-should-listen/).